-The welfare of the participants was our overriding consideration; therefore it was important that all ethical guidelines would be followed and respective permission would be solicited.
-Each partner was responsible for filing a petition requesting permission for the study with their local appropriate State agencies, Ministry of Education, or other Ethics committee relevant to each context, and to follow all local ethical guidelines and restrictions.
+The welfare of the participants was our overriding consideration.
+Therefore it was important that all ethical guidelines would be followed and respective permission would be solicited.
+Each partner was responsible for filing a petition requesting permission for the study with their local appropriate State agencies, Ministry of Education or other Ethics committee relevant to each context and to follow all local ethical guidelines and restrictions.
 Educational authorities were contacted for local restrictions.
 The study protocol was approved by the respective Ethical Committees of each participating country.

 Written informed consent was obtained from the parents/guardians of all eligible adolescents prior to participation in the study.
-Furthermore, respecting the adolescents' maturity and independence, the investigators solicited their verbal assent for participation.
+Furthermore, respecting the adolescents' maturity and independence the investigators solicited their verbal consent for participation.
 Adolescents were informed about the overall purpose of the research as well as the risks and benefits of participation.
-They were further informed that participation was voluntary and they could withdraw at any time with no negative repercussions.
+They were further informed that participation was voluntary and that they could withdraw at any time with no negative repercussions.

-Anonymity and confidentiality were stressed prior to the administration and the procedures undertaken towards this end (anonymisation) were explained to the participants.
-Limits to confidentiality were addressed, explaining that if adolescents reported that they are being harmed in some way, action would be taken.
+Anonymity and confidentiality were stressed prior to the administration and the procedures undertaken for this cause (anonymisation) were explained to the participants.
+Limits to confidentiality were addressed, explaining that action would be taken if adolescents reported being harmed in any way.
 Confidentiality and anonymity was further guaranteed during the data processing stage of the project by removing any identifiers from the data set.

-Following the principle of beneficence, researchers minimized the risk associated with the study (Kvale, 1996; Marshall & Bossman, 1995).
-Appropriate referral sources for professional help were ready if necessary.
-Specifically, participants were provided with an information leaflet at the end of the interview, including the contact details of information about Internet safety and local help lines (or other appropriate referral sites), whereby the adolescent could access confidential help and professional advice.
+Following the principle of beneficence researchers minimized risks associated with the study (Kvale, 1996; Marshall & Bossman, 1995).
+Appropriate referral sources for professional help were ready if necessary (for details see Debriefing in Procedure).
 In addition, every possible effort was made to maximize the benefits resulting from research.
-Self-acknowledgment could be a possible benefit as participants were given a voice; a sense of purpose could be reinforced as they shared information intended to help others.
+Self-acknowledgment could be a possible benefit as participants were given a voice.
+Sense of purpose could be reinforced as they shared their information intended to help affected others.
 The benefit of increasing self-awareness was stressed since the in-depth discussion could potentially spur introspection on how each participant uses the Internet (Hutchinson, Wilson & Wilson, 1994).